As soon as the page loads, you want a certain function to be called.

 Maybe you're fetching data, or you're initializing something.

-How do we do this in Vue?
+How do we do this in Vue 3 with the Composition API?

-You'll want to use the mounted
+function, you'll want to use the onMounted

 This article will explain a few things: